GENERAL QUESTIONS ABOUT NATURAL STONE

 What distinguishes technostone from natural stone?

-Technostone is an extremely hard, artificially produced stone made of natural quartz and a certain amount of kaolin.
-It is sintered at 1,200 degrees Celsius and is 100% colour and heat resistant.
+Techno stone is an extremely hard, artificially produced stone made from natural quartz and a certain amount of kaolin.
+It is sintered at 1,200 degrees Celsius and is 100% color and heat resistant.

 How robust is technostone and what care does it need?

-A technostone is abrasion-resistant and exceptionally durable.
-It is also insensitive to acid and scratches.
-Technostone has no pores, which makes it harder for dirt to penetrate.
-It is perfectly sufficient to clean the stone with water from time to time, because technostone is pure and dense enough to repel even bacteria.
+A techno stone is abrasion-resistant and exceptionally hard-wearing.
+It is also resistant to acid and scratches.
+Techno stone has no pores, making it harder for dirt to penetrate.
+It is perfectly sufficient to clean the stone with water from time to time, as technostone is pure and dense enough to repel even bacteria.